What is a self-employed capital allowance?

 Using capital allowances for business cars

-Business cars are also treated under these rules, separate to your AIA.
+Business cars are also treated under the writing down allowances rules - they cannot be included in your AIA.

 There are three different allowances you can claim when you buy a car for business purposes.